SidOfc/sidneyliebrand.io/data/blog/converting-gif-to-webm-using-ffmpeg.md

 ---
 title:       'Converting .gif to .webm using ffmpeg'
-description: 'In this TIL: converting .gif to .webm files using ffmpeg cli'
+description: 'This short post shows how to convirt .gif images to .webm videos using ffmpeg cli.'
 published:   '2019-06-10T00:00:00Z'
 ---